Robustness of Regularity for the $3$D Convective Brinkman-Forchheimer Equations: Uniqueness of strong solutions

-for a.e. $t \in [0, T]$, which is the key ingredient in adapting the proof from the Navier--Stokes case (see e.g. Lemma $6.6$ in \cite{RRSbook}).
+for a.e.\ $t \in [0, T]$, which is the key ingredient in adapting the proof from the Navier--Stokes case.
 Mollifying $u_n$ in time (see \cite{HR} for details of a similar argument) we obtain a sequence of test functions such that